bitcashorg/masterbots/README.md

 ## Running the Frontend

-make sure the HASURA_GRAPHQL_JWT_SECRET matches in the app .env and the docker-compose.yaml
+make sure the HASURA_GRAPHQL_JWT_SECRET matches in the app .env and the docker-compose.yaml If the backend graphql is updated, need to update packages/mb_genql/generated as well - https://genql.dev/docs

 In apps/masterbots.ai folder (set up .env file - see .env_sample):